 1/2 cup walnuts or pecans

-8. Bake for 40 minutes if making one loaf, or 20 minutes if making muffins.
+9. Bake for about 40 minutes (use a cake tester to see if it comes out clean) if making one loaf, or 20 minutes if making muffins.